 - Net worth: $40 million

 Joel Osteen is senior pastor at Lakewood Church, the largest Protestant church in America.
 Weekly attendance at the Houston-based church is 52,000.
 In 1999, Osteen, now 54, inherited the church and its television ministry from his late father John Osteen.
-Today, Lakewood Church broadcasts are seen by 7 million people per week in 100 different countries.
+Today, 7 million people in 100 different countries watch Lakewood Church broadcasts every week.
 Osteen’s book Your Best Life Now was on the New York Times Best Seller list for 200 weeks.

 Royalties from Osteen’s book sales, radio show, public speaking fees, and church collection reportedly generate $55 million per year.
 He and his wife, co-pastor Victoria Osteen, live with their two kids in a $10.5 million mansion in the Houston suburbs.
 Osteen’s net worth is reported as $40 million.
 In August 2017, after receiving criticism for not helping Hurricane Harvey victims, Osteen opened his 16,800-seat Houston megachurch to evacuees.